 - In order for researchers to submit research proposals to the FUIRB, that researcher must demonstrate completion of the educational criteria for access to human participants.
-See section VII FUIRB Guidebook.
 IRB proposals will not be reviewed until and unless the researcher has obtained educational certification.
-Criteria for certification include: completion of the NIH computer-based tutorial, reading of The Belmont Report and Responsibilities of the Investigator Prior To and After Project Approval (FUIRB Guidebook Section XII).
+Criteria for certification include: completion of the CITI course for the protection of human subjects in research, reading of The Belmont Report [PDF] and Responsibilities of the Investigator Prior To and After Project Approval FUIRB Guidebook forms.pdf).

 - The FUIRB maintains the right and responsibility to oversee all activities, research and otherwise, in which teachers and researchers submit human participants to activities that are of minimal or greater risk.
 Minimal risk is defined as risk(s) of harm anticipated by the research protocol that are no greater, considering the probability and magnitude, than those encountered in daily life or during the performance of routine physical or psychological examination or tests (45 CFR 46.102i).
 Classroom activities in which disclosure constitutes minimal or greater risk.